 During the early years of the American Revolutionary War he was active in the Channel with the cutter Sherbourne 6, which he had joined in 1775.
 In the summer of 1777 he was despatched by Vice-Admiral Lord Shuldham at Plymouth to hunt down a troublesome American privateer, the Montgomery.
-On 16 June, having disguised his cutter as a smuggling vessel which had been pursued into the port of Cherbourg, he found the privateer captain to be the worse for wear through drink and made him prisoner after tricking him into coming aboard.
+On 16 June, having disguised his cutter as a smuggling vessel which had been pursued into the port of Cherbourg, he sent his pilot into the town to make the privateer captain the worse for wear through drink and then made him prisoner after tricking him into coming aboard.
 Such was the outcry at his subterfuge that the American commissioners to the court in Paris, Benjamin Franklin and Silas Deane, complained to the French foreign minister.
-Gaborian was nevertheless soon rewarded for his ingenuity by being promoted commander on 17 September.

 He was further promoted by being posted captain on 13 May 1778 on the occasion of the Kings review of the fleet that month, and he joined the Amphitrite 24 in the Downs where he took several prizes.
 He later commanded this vessel in the Channel fleet retreat of August 1779 before leaving her in 1780, and he was not thereafter employed.

 Gaborian was excluded from the list of officers advanced to flag rank on 1 June 1795 and he appears to have died shortly afterwards as his will was proved in July, his last address being given as Saltash, Cornwall.